 Easy Chair Fix

-Trying to keep a rickety old chair together without going through the trouble of taking it apart and regluing it?
-Just drill pilot holes and drive trim-head screws through the bottom of the rungs and into the legs.
+The simple home fix is to just drill pilot holes and drive trim-head screws through the bottom of the rungs and into the legs.

 Lube a Sticking Vinyl Window or Door

-When vinyl windows and doors don't operate smoothly, it's usually because gunk has built up in the channels.
-But sometimes even clean windows and doors can bind.
 Try spraying dry PTFE spray lubricant on the contact points and wiping it off with a rag.
-Don't use oil lubricants; they can attract dirt, and some can damage the vinyl.
+Don’t use oil lubricants for this home fix; they can attract dirt, and some can damage the vinyl.

 Fix a Shutoff Valve

 There’s nothing worse than starting a sink or toilet repair only to find that the shutoff valve won’t shut off.
 Some shutoff valves are easy to replace.

 For those that aren’t, turn off the main water valve, remove the packing nut, and then unscrew the stem and take it to the hardware store to find a replacement washer.
 Clean any grit out of the valve body and pop on the new washer.
 The valve will work like new.